 Dr. Wight’s Biography

-Wight served since 2013 as president of Weber State University (WSU) in Ogden, UT.
-At Weber State, he pursued five priorities: college affordability, diversity and inclusion, maintaining a beautiful and sustainable campus, improving student success, and building mutually positive relationships with the community.
+Dr. Charles Wight became the ninth president of Salisbury University in 2018.
+As SU’s leader, he has cultivated a student-centric campus while prioritizing college affordability, diversity and inclusion, maintaining a beautiful and sustainable campus, improving student success and building mutually positive relationships with the community.

-A professor of chemistry and an expert in chemical explosions, Wight demonstrated his commitment to undergraduate education by teaching an Honors General Chemistry course every spring semester.
-He is also known for conducting science demonstrations at campus events.
+A professor of chemistry and an expert in chemical explosions, Wight also continues to demonstrate his commitment to undergraduate education by teaching a general chemistry course every fall semester.

 The son of two teachers and raised in Northern Virginia, Wight earned his B.S. in chemistry at the University of Virginia in 1977 and his Ph.D. at Caltech in 1982.
-Following two years as a postdoctoral research associate at the University of Colorado, he was appointed assistant professor of chemistry at the University of Utah in 1984, rising to associate professor in 1990 and professor in 1993.
+He also served two years as a postdoctoral research associate at the University of Colorado.

 Wight is the author or co-author of more than 170 academic papers.
-He has continued his research throughout his time as an administrator, contributing to seven papers published in academic journals during his time as Weber State’s president.
+He has continued his research throughout his time as an administrator, contributing to seven papers published in academic journals since 2013.

 Wight is married to Victoria Rasmussen and is the father of three grown daughters.
-In his free time, he enjoys learning to play golf, hiking trails, going to the beach and piloting small aircraft.
+In his free time, he enjoys learning to play golf, hiking trails and going to the beach.